Can-Sahin/AWSMobilePushNotification/README.md

 3. Its ready to operate...

 ## Example Code
-Check [WIKI] page for detailed explanation
+Check the [WIKI] page for detailed explanation

 Implement the abstract class required for the any request to the library (for accessing AWS resources and configuration)